Jeff Smith (hedge fund manager): Other positions

 Smith served as chairman of the board of Phoenix Technologies from November 2009 to November 2010.
 He was director of S1 Corporation from May 3, 2006 to September 2008, of Kensey Nash from December 2007 to February 2009, of Actel from March 18, 2009 to October 2010, and of Zoran from March 2011 to August 2011.

 He served as a director of SurModics from January 2011 to August 2012, as independent director of Regis Corporation from October 2011 to October 2013, and as a director of Quantum from May 2013 to May 2015.
 He has been director of AOL since May 2012.
 He was independent non-executive chairman of Darden Restaurants, from October 2014 to April 2016 and has been that firm's director since October 2014.

 He has been independent director of Advance Auto Parts, since November 2015, and its independent chairman since May 2016.
 He served as an independent director of Yahoo! from April 2016 to June 2017 and an independent director of Perrigo since February 2017.
 He has also served on the boards of Jotter Technologies and Office Depot.

+Personal life

+In 1999, he married Marnie Blake Naiburg, a litigation associate at Windels, Marx, Davies & Ives and three years his senior.
+Rabbi Joseph Potasnick of New York performed the ceremony at the Jewish Temple Beth Torah in Melville, N.Y.